 Yet the idea that globalization is a major cause of increased pollution is implausible.
 Environmental regulations are not a major cost; labor is.
 If American environmental standards are really so strict, why do the most pollution-intensive American firms spend only 2 percent of their revenues on dealing with pollution?
 Most spend much less: perhaps 0.5 or 0.6 percent of revenues on average.
 When companies move abroad they are seeking cheap labor, not a pollution haven.
 And companies do not pollute for fun; the latest manufacturing techniques are often cheaper and less polluting at the same time.
-Energy efficiency, for instance, saves money and pollution.
-This is why many companies regard reduces environmental performance as part of general quality control and good, efficient manufacturing.
-Even if it was possible to save some costs by cutting environmental corners, many firms build factories everywhere in the world using the same latest, cleanest technology the developed world, simply because that kind from of standardization itself saves costs.
+Energy efficiency, for instance, saves money and reduces pollution.
+This is why many companies regard environmental performance as part of general quality control and good, efficient manufacturing.
+Even if it was possible to save some costs by cutting environmental corners, many firms build factories everywhere in the world using the same latest, cleanest technology from the developed world, simply because that kind of standardization itself saves costs.
 As an analogy: if ten-year-old computer chips were still produced in bulk, they would be simpler and cheaper to make than modern chips, but nobody bothers any more.
 It's now hard to buy an old computer even if you want to.
-And these arguments leave aside the possibility that firms want to offer high environmental standards to please their workers and their customers investment in rich countries is far more likely to go into polluting industries than foreign investment in poor countries.
+And these arguments leave aside the possibility that firms want to offer high environmental standards to please their workers and their customers.

+So ... a "race to the bottom" is possible in theory; but there are also good grounds for doubting its significance in practice.
+Foreign investment in rich countries is far more likely to go into polluting industries than foreign investment in poor countries.
 Foreign investment in polluting industries is also the fastest-growing segment of foreign investment coming into the United States.
 In contrast, foreign investment in clean industries is the fastest-growing segment of American investments abroad.
 In other words, foreigners are bringing dirty industries to the United States, but American companies are bringing clean industries to the world.